Journal of Transdisciplinary Peace Praxis

 JTPP, once accepts the abstract after internal assessment, calls for the complete manuscript, preferably in the range of 6,000 to 8,000 words which based on the set guidelines, within the stipulated time frame, the author(s) may upload in JTPP website: https://jtpp.uk/submit-article/; alternatively, the author(s) are also encouraged to submit the articles via email to: submission@jtpp.uk.

-JTPP would send all the articles for ‘blind review’ by the best related scholar-practitioner as available in the JTPP database.
+Peer-Review: JTPP would send all the submitted articles for ‘double-blind review’ by the best related scholar-practitioner as available in the JTPP database.

-JTPP would collate the two external evaluation reports and without, however, disclosing the identity of the reviewer(s), send a consolidated report to the author(s) for necessary modifications, if any, for final acceptance.
+JTPP would collate the two external review reports and without, however, disclosing the identity of the reviewer(s), send a consolidated report to the author(s) for necessary modifications, if any, for final acceptance.

-JTPP nevertheless reserves the right to reject any article said to be submitted with adaptation, if any, and the decision of the Editor would be deemed final and binding.
+JTPP nevertheless reserves the right to reject any article said to be submitted with adaptation, if any, and the decision of the Editor-in-Chief would be deemed final and binding.

 Submission Guidelines